bolt8394/BHRM-Ring-Generator/README.md

    into the right window).
 Press **F2** at any point to kill the code.
 4. The "Command Delay" field controls how long it waits between lines - raise it if the game console can't keep up.

+## Acknowledgments
+Portions of this code were developed with assistance from Claude (Anthropic).